 Update: Download the Garden Betty Chicken Feed Calculator to easily manage costs, calculate protein content, and formulate your feed on the fly!

-I’ve been getting a lot of emails lately about one of my most popular posts, Garden Betty’s Homemade Whole Grain Chicken Feed.
+I get a lot of emails about one of my most popular posts, Garden Betty’s Homemade Whole Grain Chicken Feed.

-Since I started feeding my chickens a whole grain diet in December 2011 (when they were still pullets), they’ve been as happy and healthy as ever.
-All three ladies are in peak egg production: My Barred Rock lays 6 to 7 eggs per week, my Easter Egger lays 5 to 6 eggs per week, and my Cochin lays 3 to 4 eggs per week.
+Since I started feeding my chickens a whole grain diet in December 2011 (when our first generation of hens were still pullets), they’ve been as happy and healthy as ever, and our most productive layers give us 6 to 7 eggs per week with no anomalies like shell-less eggs.

-Over the past year, I’ve made small changes to their feed here and there, depending on what ingredients were in stock at my co-op.
+I’ve made small changes to my DIY chicken feed here and there, depending on what ingredients were in stock at my co-op.
 I still swear by a whole grain diet (considering how easy and accessible it is in my area), and it seems like many of you are looking to go this route as well.

 If you’ve ever wanted to find out how to adapt my feed to baby chicks, or what kind of substitutions can be made to the original recipe, the comments on that page (which I actively monitor and respond to) are a great place to start!

-One of the most common questions I always get is: How do you make this recipe corn-free?
+One of the most common questions I always get is: How do you make your chicken feed recipe corn-free?

-GMOs weren’t a concern for me as I used human-grade organic corn in my original recipe, but I ended up making a corn-free feed because my chickens stopped eating corn, as well as lentils and kamut.
+GMOs weren’t a concern for me as I used human-grade organic corn in my original recipe, but I ended up making a corn-free chicken feed because my original flock stopped eating corn, as well as lentils and kamut.
 (What can I say?
 They’re picky little ladies.)

 Eliminating corn from the recipe wasn’t a big deal, but I did need to find a protein-rich replacement for the lentils and kamut.

 Triticale, a hybrid of wheat and rye, contains 17 percent protein and is an excellent source of energy.
-It also happens to be carried by my delivery co-op, Azure Standard, where I buy most of my other bulk grains.
+It used to be carried by my delivery co-op, Azure Standard (where I buy most of my other bulk grains), but has been hard to find in recent months.

-Rye contains 13 percent protein and something in it makes my chickens go crazy!
+My other new ingredient, rye, contains 13 percent protein and something in it makes my chickens go crazy!
 They gobble the grains out of my hand like it’s candy.
-It’s fairly cheap and easy to find, though the University of Kentucky College of Agriculture suggests feeding rye only to laying hens.

 I also increased my sesame seed serving to 2 cups, and kept the rest of the recipe the same.

-For most chicken keepers, the easiest and cheapest source of (non-soy) protein is split peas and field peas, which I would wholeheartedly use if my chickens actually ate legumes.
-(They hate them.)
+For many chicken-keepers, the easiest and cheapest source of (non-soy) protein is split peas and field peas, which I would wholeheartedly use if my chickens actually ate legumes.
+(They’re 50/50 on them, so I usually modify their feed every few months to keep things interesting.)

 If your local supplier doesn’t carry soft white wheat berries, you can simply use 6 cups of the more common hard red wheat berries instead.

-Brewer’s yeast and kelp can be found at well-stocked pet stores and feed stores, health food places, or even online.
+For added vitamins and minerals, I use brewer’s yeast and kelp granules.
+Both can be found at well-stocked pet stores and feed stores, health food places, or even online.

-For more recommendations, as well as information on how all of these grains are beneficial for your flock, check out my original post and its comments.
-Happy formulating!
+For more recommendations, as well as information on how all of these grains are beneficial for your flock, check out my original homemade chicken feed recipe and its comments.

 Makes 8 1/2 pounds (fills 10-pound feeder)